GarthVDW/M365-Purview-DLP-Enable-Sensitivity-Labels/README.md

 ## Scripts Included

 ### Enable-SensitivityLabels-Complete.ps1
-The main comprehensive script that handles the complete sensitivity labels setup process across all Microsoft 365 services.
+The comprehensive script that handles the complete sensitivity labels setup process across all Microsoft 365 services.

 **What it does:**
 1. Installs/updates required PowerShell modules